rajesh-nitc/iac-vault-approle/README.md

 # Iac
-Iac for vault approle with terraform and gitlab as trusted entities
+Iac for vault approle with terraform and gitlab as trusted entities.
+Manage secrets for app1, app2 .... appn.
 ## Order

 1. vault-node